 -To be impressed as much as you will be/ were in Petra.
 Little Petra has its own character, just avoid comparing them!
 For example, the buildings are smaller here, the main path really narrow in some parts etc.

--To have unlimited choices for souvenir shopping.
-As abovementioned there are just few Bedouins’ shops around.
+-To have unlimited choices for souvenir shopping- unlike Petra.
+As abovementioned, there are just a few Bedouins’ shops around.
 Shop now or regret it later!

 -To find donkeys/ horses/ camels to ride.
-As for 2019 no rides are offered around Little Petra unless you pre-organise it.
+As for 2019, no rides are offered around Little Petra unless you pre-organize them.
 The distances are very short, as I already wrote, but if you find them too difficult for you please plan accordingly in advance.

 -To find western food or even…food at all!
-There are 1-2 small cafes just outside the main entrance that are plain and serve/ offer basic things.
+There are a few small cafes just outside the main entrance that are plain and serve/ offer basic things.
 Be well-prepared or just go with the flow.
 It is nice to have a seat here anyway!

 Extra Tip which may help you to decide: Because of the narrow path and the high rocks formations Little Petra offers a much better sunshade overall.
 Petra has wider streets and less sunshade available so choose to visit it on a colder day and leave the hottest day for Little Petra!

 So what are your thoughts?
 Would you spend few hours exploring Little Petra or you will just stick with Petra?